Is it still worth returning and living in New York, especially if you are Asian?

 Also, AI technology has begun taking over jobs in retail sales and marketing.
 Remote work has become an effective alternative.
 Some jobs do not require you to live in the city.

-High-earners in tech, finance left New York
+High-earners in tech and finance left New York

 The unemployment rate decreased slightly in 2021, but jobs continue to struggle.
 Many high earners in tech and finance left, reported CBNC.
 At least one-third of businesses stopped operations, according to NY Post.